From getting a clear view of your current financial position to setting goals for the future, here are some simple steps to help you get started.

-You can also use this information as the basis for a budget for 2021.
-This will help you keep account of where your money is going and also plan for any big expenses.
+You can also use this information as the basis for creating a budget for the coming year.
+Our budget planner can help you organise your spending, and let you see where you could potentially make changes or plan for any big expenses.

 Are you happy with your current account?
 And if you have a credit card, does it still suit you?
 If not, now could be a good time to think about switching or cancelling any unused accounts.
-There are often good deals for people who switch, so look around to see what's on offer.
+There are often good deals for switching, so look around to see what's on offer.

 But before you jump into anything, make sure you look beyond any introductory deals and at the full terms and conditions.
 For example, if a credit card offers 0% interest for the first 6 months and then the interest rate dramatically increases, it may not be the best option.

-Tip: It can be worthwhile looking at your suppliers for things like energy and gas to make sure you’re happy with the rate you pay.
+It can also be worth looking at your broadband, and energy and gas suppliers to make sure you’re happy with the rate you pay.
 Comparison websites may be able to help you tell whether you have a good deal.

 Where do you want to be by the end of the year?
-It could be related to:
+You may want to:

-No matter what your goal is for the year, building up your savings is likely to help you achieve it.
+No matter what your goal is, building up your savings will likely help you achieve it.
 If you’re focused on clearing some debts, saving can be the next step once that’s done.

-It can be helpful if you have a separate place to store your savings, so you’re not tempted to dip into them for your daily spending.
+It can be helpful to have a separate place to store your savings, so you’re not tempted to dip into them for your daily spending.

-Even if it feels like these goals are a long way off, it’s worth trying to picture when you’d like to achieve them so you can think about what you can do this year to get you closer.
+Even if these goals feel a long way off, it’s worth trying to picture when you’d like to achieve them and put steps in place to get you closer.

-If you know somebody who’s recently done something like buy a property or start investing, it may be a good idea to have a chat to them about how they went about it and get some tips.
+If you know somebody who’s recently bought a property or started investing, it may be a good idea to have a chat to them to get some tips.
 Everyone’s experience is different, but the more you know the better placed you’ll be.